 Article 10 Integrated Marketing Ltd. (Article Ten) takes your privacy very seriously.
 This Privacy Notice is intended to set out your rights and answer any queries you may have about your personal data.
 If you need more information, please contact our Privacy Team: firstname.lastname@example.org

-Our personal information handling policy and procedures have been developed in line with the requirements of the 1995 European Union Data Protection Directive (Directive 95/46/EC) and the General Data Protection Regulation (EU) 2016/679 (in force from 25 May 2018).
+Our personal information handling policy and procedures have been developed and updated in line with the requirements of the UK General Data Protection Regulation (UK GDPR), tailored by the Data Protection Act 2018.

 1. What information do we collect?